Renewable energy in Asia

+Asia may help lead the renewable energy era.
+Here is how Ember describes it: Electricity is now the fastest-growing type of energy use, and it has surpassed oil usage globally.
+Asia is the fastest-growing region and it has driven 75 percent of the growth of electricity.
+Ember said the second trend is that energy is shifting from extraction to manufacturing.
+Here is where Asia excels.
+China is the main player, but so are Vietnam, Bangladesh and Thailand.
+Then came Russia's invasion of Ukraine and the Iran War.
+This forced the region to try to diversify its energy usage.

+A story in Forbes by Ian Dexter Palmer, highlights how Asia is turning to renewables.
+"While current policy in the U.S. is bent on oil and gas saving the world, while diminishing the role of solar and wind renewables, the exact opposite is happening in many Asian countries.
+The shift has tremendous potential to alter the base of energy security in these countries, and to save hundreds of billions of dollars."

 For solar power, South Asia has the ideal combination of both high solar insolation and a high density of potential customers.

 Cheap solar can bring electricity to a major chunk of subcontinent's people who still live off-grid, bypassing the need of installation of expensive grid lines.
 Also since the costs of energy consumed for temperature control squarely influences a regions energy intensity, and with cooling load requirements roughly in phase with the sun's intensity, cooling from intense solar radiation could make perfect energy-economic sense in the subcontinent.

 Renewable energy by country

 Afghanistan

 Renewable energy in Afghanistan is seeing significant growth and development, tapping into the country's rich natural resources.
 The country's hydroelectric potential is notably high, with rivers capable of producing an estimated 23,000 MW of power.
 Currently, hydropower installations include both large-scale plants and smaller micro-hydropower schemes, cumulatively amounting to approximately 293 MW.
 Afghanistan's solar energy prospects are also promising, given its status as a "sunbelt country" with an average Global Horizontal Irradiance of 1,935 kWh/m^2 annually.
 Solar power, predominantly used for lighting in rural areas, has reached an installed capacity of about 13 MW, largely through standalone systems.
 Wind energy, particularly in the Herat, Balkh, and Parwan provinces, presents a theoretical potential of 158 GW, with economically feasible installations around 1,000 MW.
 However, current wind power installations are estimated at just 300 kW.
 Additionally, biogas production from rural livestock manure and energy generation from urban solid waste contribute to the renewable energy mix, with several biogas digesters already operational.
 These developments align with Afghanistan's broader energy goals, including substantial renewable energy targets and policy frameworks aimed at enhancing sustainable energy access and reducing environmental impacts.